-- It allows students to reflect on clinical practice and how it can inform local protocols and highlight learning points for their own practice.
+- This Clinical Nutrition degree allows students to reflect on clinical practice and how it can inform local protocols and highlight learning points for their own practice.

-- Our staff are highly trained, enthusiastic and experienced.
+- Our staff are highly trained, enthusiastic and experienced when it comes to Clinical Nutrition courses.
 This programme has a truly international flavour, taught by an international teaching and clinical staff and external experts

 - You will learn how to develop a substantial research proposal as a team, gaining valuable skills for future employment.
 A range of transferable skills eg critical review skills, which are highly sought after within the competitive job market, are integrated and embedded in the programme.